Save, Download and Print

 If one or more of your saved visuals will not Download, please consider the following:

 - You will need to be using either Chrome or Firefox to access Piktochart.
 Internet Explorer, Edge, and Safari lack some technology that Piktochart requires, and may present problems such as this at times.

-- You can try clearing the cache in Chrome or Firefox.
-The following link may be helpful if this is a new process for you: Cache clearing
+- You can try clearing the browser cache The following link may be helpful if this is a new process for you: Cache clearing

 - The larger your canvas is, the longer it will take to download.
 50,000 pixels is the maximum for total canvas height; larger canvases will not download but will display when your visual is published online.

 Why is my visual not updated?

 Sometimes, a visual does not generate its miniature thumbnail preview in the Dashboard because the work isn't manually saved, which may produce this:

 In order to always see updated previews in your Dashboard, it is recommended to manually use the Save button.
 Sometimes, it may take some time (3-5 minutes) for the thumbnail to be updated due to the server loading time.